Spatio-Temporal Pricing for Ridesharing Platforms

-In simulation they show that, in comparison to setting a single price, pricing trips differently depending on trip origins improves the platform's profit.
-The same simulation also shows that there is not a substantial, additional gain from using origin-destination based pricing in their model.
-Our model is quite distinct, in that it is not a continuum model, does not have unlimited driver supply, and is not stationary.
-These authors explain that the solution to optimal origin-destination prices in their model only has dimensionality linear in the number of locations, but do not offer a complete theory to explain their simulation results.
-Banerjee et al.~\cite{banerjee2017pricing}, also independent and contemporaneous, model a shared vehicle system as a continuous-time Markov chain, and establish approximation guarantees for a static, state-independent pricing policy (i.e. fixed prices that do not depend on the spatial distribution of cars), w.r.t. the optimal, state-dependent policy.
+They show in simulation that in comparison to a single price, origin-based pricing improves profit, while there is not a substantial gain from using origin-destination based pricing.
+Our model is quite distinct, in that it is not a continuum or stationary model, does not have unlimited driver supply, and is focused on welfare. \citet{banerjee2017pricing} model a shared vehicle system as a continuous-time Markov chain, and establish approximation guarantees for a static, state-independent policy w.r.t. the optimal, state-dependent policy.